KenPainter/GenLogic/docs/examples/edge-cases/null-handling.md

 #    - Can return NULL if the most recent record has NULL in that column
 #
 # 3. Incremental updates handle NULL transitions:
-#    - NULL -> value: adds to SUM, increments COUNT
+#    - NULL -> value: adds to SUM automation, increments COUNT automation
-#    - value -> NULL: subtracts from SUM, decrements COUNT
+#    - value -> NULL: subtracts from SUM automation, decrements COUNT automation
-#    - value -> value: adjusts SUM by difference
+#    - value -> value: adjusts SUM automation by difference
 #    - NULL -> NULL: no change
 #
 # 4. DELETE operations: